How to register a domain name and get web hosting

 SLD (Second Level Domain)

 This is the actual domain name you’ll be registering.
-In google.com or facebook.com, the words google and facebook are the SLDs.
-They are the most prominent parts of domains and usually correspond with brands or website names.
+In google.com or facebook.com, the words “google” and “facebook” are the SLDs.
+This is the most prominent part of domain names and usually corresponds with brands or website names.
 SLDs are unique for every domain and can consist of letters, numbers and dashes.

 TLD (Top Level Domain)

-Domain extension or a combination of letters at the end of the domain structure.
+This is the domain extension or the combination of letters at the end of the domain structure.
 There are 3 types of Top Level Domains:

-• ccTLDs usually consist of two letters and represent a specific country: for example .es for spain, .de for germany.
+- ccTLDs usually consist of two letters and represent a specific country–for example, .es for Spain or .de for Germany.
 There are a total of 312 ccTLDs.
 Some of them can only be purchased if you provide proof of residence, but most are publicly available and can be purchased by people from all over the world.
-They can be used if the website is targeting an audience of a certain country.
+They can be used if the website is targeting an audience in a certain country.

-• sTLDs can be considered a sub-category of gTLDs.
-Not everyone can use them as they are reserved for a certain type of institution.
-For example, .gov is intended for authorities, .edu for educational institutions, or .museum is reserved for museums.
+- sTLDs can be considered a sub-category of gTLDs.
+Not everyone can use them as they are reserved for certain types of institutions.
+For example, .gov is intended for government authorities, .edu for educational institutions, or .museum is reserved for museums.
 This restriction limits their use, but on the other hand, sTLDs have high credibility.

-A generic .com remains the most popular TLD, but country specific extensions as well as an ever growing number of special TLDs such as .bar, .photo, .wedding are getting a fair share of the spotlight.
-You can find a complete list of TLDs offered by Webnode here, including the ones you can get for free for the first year.
+A generic .com remains the most popular TLD, but country-specific extensions as well as an ever-growing number of special TLDs such as .bar, .photo, and .wedding are getting a fair share of the spotlight.
+Check out the complete list of TLDs offered by Webnode, including the ones you can get for free for the first year.

 Root domain

-Another important term you can come across, for example when setting up an AdSense account, is a root domain.
-A root domain is the combination of SLD and TLD, such as Amazon.com, Apple.com.
-All the pages on your website have the same root domain, usually your homepage.
+Another important term you may come across, for example, when setting up an AdSense account, is the root domain.
+A root domain is the combination of SLD and TLD, such as Amazon.com or Apple.com.
+All the pages on your website will have the same root domain–this is usually your homepage’s root domain.

 Path